Easy way to transfer and use GoPro Hero3 MP4 files with Avid Media Composer 6

 When the 1080p MP4 to Avid MC 6 conversion is 100% completed, you can get the resulted video via hitting on Open button.
 Moment later, you can transfer GoPro Hero3 1080p MP4 to Avid MC 6 with easy editing.
 Don't worry about any quality loss.

 If you meet the GoPro Hero3 MP4 files to Avid Media Composer 6 importing issues on Windows, you can get this Brorsoft Video Converter for GoPro Hero3 to solve the problem.

-Get GoPro Hero3 1080 60p MP4 into Adobe Premiere Pro CS6 smoothly
+How to add GoPro 60p MP4 files to Premiere Pro CS6

 How to Convert and Import GoPro Video to Pinnacle Studio